Risk Register in Health & Safety: Worked Example + Scoring

 A risk register is a project management and risk management tool.
 It is used to spot potential risks associated with a project or organisation, occasionally to meet regulatory requirements, but usually to stay on top of concerns that could derail desired goals.

-The project risk register contains all information about each detected risk, including its nature, level of impact, who owns it, and the risk response mitigation mechanisms in place to address it.
+The project risk register contains all the information about each detected risk, including its nature, level of impact, who owns it, and the mitigation measures in place to address it.
+This guide explains what a risk register is, what goes into one, how it differs from a risk assessment, and how to build and run one from scratch.

 Purpose of a Project Risk Register

-A risk register’s goal in project management is to keep track of all hazards that have been discovered, along with their evaluation and plans for dealing with them.
+A risk register’s goal in project management is to keep track of all the hazards that have been discovered, along with their evaluation and the plans for dealing with them.

 Components of a Risk Register